NeCTAR-RC/dashboard-dev/README.md

 will override anything in the `settings.py` file.
 It is assumed that this file is managed outside of this repository.

+Settings specified here include:

+ - the hostname / URL for your keystone service
+ - the database, tables and credentials used by Nectar dashhoard plugins

 ### Environment variables